lbdyck/zsync/README.md

 all listed members along with the state of each member.
 The state will indicate if the member is eligible to be copied.

+With the ISPF Dialog there is an option to enter the volsers for the from and to datatsets.
+This is not available using the command.

 All default comparisons to determine copy eligibility are done using ISPF Services.
 If either, or both, members have no ISPF stats then the members are compared using the ISPF Edit compare and the state and copy